Home Down Payment - Savings Strategies

 5. Skip Vacations for a Year: I love a good vacation.
 We all do.
 I also know that between gas or airfare, hotel, attractions, and food vacations add up quickly.
 Make a commitment to skip vacations for a year.
 Transfer what you would have spent to savings.
 Then, explore free events in your city to provide the excitement and revitalization typically received during a vacation.
 You'll thank yourself in the long-run!

 6. Ask for Money in Lieu of Gifts: Have a birthday coming up?
 A wedding?
 Christmas?
 Ask your family and friends to donate whatever they would have spent on gifts to a down payment fund.
 The trick to not making this seem tacky?
 Share your hopes and dreams with those you love.
-For example, a thoughtful card or email might read, "This year, I am working hard to make #homeownership a reality.
+For example, a thoughtful card or email might read, "This year, I am working hard to make homeownership a reality.
 I want to be paying myself instead of giving money to my landlord.
 I want stability in this new phase of life as I prepare to start a family.
 I am diligently saving money each week, cutting back on expenses, and sacrificing everyday luxuries to make this goal a reality.
 As Christmas comes around, I would love if you could help me realize this goal.
 In leiu of any gifts, I would be humbled if you would instead contribute any money you were planning to spend to my down payment account.
 Hopefully, when next Christmas comes around I can have you over for cookies and hot chocolate in my new home.
 Thank you!"
 You'll be surprised how many people would love to help you achieve your goals once they know what they are!

 8. Make it a Team Approach: If you are married, have children, or are surrounded by family and friends, involving them in your plan may make saving for your down payment easier.
-Let your kids browse pictures of perspective houses.
+Let your kids browse pictures of prospective houses.
 Talk to them about their new room, their new backyard, or their new neighborhood.
 Kids can understand the concept of sacrifice - giving up something good in the short-term (like several gifts at Christmas) for something better in the long-term.
 If your close family and friends know your goals, they may be less likely to tempt you with shopping outings and expensive dinners.
-Having the support of your team will make the saving easier.
+Having the support of your team will make saving easier.
 Remember, #ittakesavillage

 9. Add Extra Shifts or a Second Job: Sometimes you cut back expenses everywhere you can, and you still need a little extra.
 Bring in more income by working extra hours.
 If extra hours at your current job aren't possible, consider a second part-time job or seasonal employment.
 This extra income could be just the boost you need for your down payment!

 10. Ask About Down Payment Assistance Programs: State and Federal governments are regularly unveiling programs to support with down payment assistance, especially for first-time homebuyers.
-A licensed mortgage broker can share more about any options that may be available.
+A licensed loan officer can share more about any options that may be available.
 Getting this information at the start of your home-buying journey can save you stress and anxiety worrying about down payment funds you may not need.
 At O Capital Group, our licensed loan officers are happy to provide a free, no obligation consultation to anyone starting their home-buying adventure.
 Call today at (602) 492-8930.

 Potential Down Payment Savings After One Year